simonyost/catchfire-show/_contributors/darnell-dj-brown.md

 location: St. Louis, MO, USA

 profile: true
-summary: Darnell is accelerating the care of kids from hard places using the power of technology.
+excerpt:  "Darnell is accelerating the care of kids from hard places using the power of technology.
+Career Path: Foster parent + Founder"
-fire: Foster parent to Founder
+fire: Foster parent + Founder
 serve:
   who: foster parents
   how: creating mobile apps